 -Represented the family of a 60 year old man who had sustained a head injury following an unwitnessed fall and a subsequent head injury after a second fall at hospital.
 A narrative conclusion was secured with findings that the hospital had failed to provide appropriate care.

--Represented the Prison Service in an Article 2 death in custody inquest in which the deceased died from a rare medical condition which had been treated whilst in prison.
-Found that the prison and health authority had provided appropriate care to treat the condition.
+-Represented the Prison Service in an Article 2 jury inquest arising out of a death in custody in which the deceased died from a rare medical condition which had been treated whilst in prison.
+Conclusion that the prison and health authority had provided appropriate care to treat the condition.

--Represented the Prison Service in an Article 2 death in custody inquest in which the deceased suddenly collapsed after being searched upon returning to the prison.
+-Represented the Prison Service in an Article 2 death jury inquest arising out of a death in custody in which the deceased suddenly collapsed after being searched upon returning to the prison.
 Found that the death was due to natural causes and the prison officers had carried out skilful attempts to resuscitate.

 Legal 500 (2021) Clinical Negligence - Band 2